nathanmarz/storm/external/storm-kafka/README.md

 As shown in the above KafkaConfig properties , user can control where in the topic they can start reading by setting **KafkaConfig.startOffsetTime.**

+These are the options
-There are two options **kafka.api.OffsetRequest.EarliestTime()** which makes the KafkaSpout to read from the begining of the topic and
+1. **kafka.api.OffsetRequest.EarliestTime()  or -2 (value returned by EarliestTime())** which makes the KafkaSpout to read from the begining of the topic
-**kafka.api.OffsetRequest.LatestTime()** which starts at the end of the topic (or any new messsages that are being written to the topic).
+2. **kafka.api.OffsetRequest.LatestTime() or -1 (value returned by LatestTime())** which starts at the end of the topic ,any new messsages that are being written to the topic
+3. **System.time.currentTimeMillis()**

-When user first deploys a KakfaSpout based topology they can use one of the above two options.
+When user first deploys a KakfaSpout based topology they can use one of the above options.
 As the topology runs KafkaSpout keeps track of the offsets its reading and writes these offset information under **SpoutConfig.zkRoot+ "/" + SpoutConfig.id**
 Incase of failures it recovers from the last written offset from zookeeper.